Chirayu-cell/SOC-SOAR-AUTOMATION-LAB/README.md

 ## Limitations

-Single Windows endpoint, no domain controller, no network segmentation.
-One enrichment source.
-The workflow has no retry or backoff handling — a failed VirusTotal call drops the enrichment silently, which is the first thing I'd fix.
-Wazuh rules are tuned against one machine's baseline and would need rework against enterprise volume.
-Response is detect-and-document only; no containment actions are wired up.
+Single Windows endpoint lab.
+One enrichment source (VirusTotal).
+Wazuh rules are tuned against one machine's baseline and would need rework against enterprise log volume.
+Response is detect-and-document only — the containment actions listed under Future improvements are not implemented.

 ---